openSUSE/news-o-o/_posts/2010-08-22-opensuse-weekly-news-issue-137-is-out.markdown

 ####  [ghacks/Jack Wallen: The KDE 4.5 Semantic Desktop](http://www.ghacks.net/2010/08/18/the-kde-4-5-semantic-desktop/)

-"My last article I spoke about the new KDE Activities features Search and Launch Containment Activity (see my article Using the KDE 4.5 Search and Launch Containment Activity).
-This is the first visible sign of KDE™s use of the Nepomuk Semantic Desktop.
+"My last article I spoke about the new KDE Activities features Search and Launch Containment Activity (see my article â€œUsing the KDE 4.5 Search and Launch Containment Activityâ€œ).
+This is the first visible sign of KDEâ€™s use of the Nepomuk Semantic Desktop.
 Nepomuk is a system that uses metadata throughout the desktop to aid in file search and peer to peer collaboration.
 So far the project has yet to reach its full potential (as it is quite new to the desktop)."

 ####  [Linux Journal/Chase Crum: Novell and Markus Rex: Reinventing An Empire](http://www.linuxjournal.com/content/novell-and-markus-rex-reinventing-empire)